davidnfu0/intro-to-kpz-simulations/README.md

 python -m deposition_model
 ```

-To run simulations on Google Colab, upload the .py files to your environment and execute them there.
+To run simulations on Google Colab, upload the .py files to your environment.
 ___

 ## Contributing